Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/ikarus/floats.md

 # Floats
 This part of ikarus implements support for 32 bit IEEE 754 floats in Daedalus.
-The script was originally created to edit `zFLOAT` and `zREAL` variables, but can also be used to arthmetic operations on real float values (not to be confused with Daedalus floats).
+The script was originally created to edit `zFLOAT` and `zREAL` variables, but can also be used to arithmetic operations on real float values (not to be confused with Daedalus floats).

 ## Initialization
 The best way to initialize all Ikarus functions is to call `MEM_InitAll()` in the `Init_Global()` initialization function.